Most Common Types of Injuries Caused by Motorcycle Accidents in Massachusetts

 Not only are spinal cord injuries severely painful, but they can also impact a person’s ability to work and enjoy the activities he or she used to engage in before the accident.
 Spinal cord injuries can cause paraplegia or quadriplegia that requires long-term care, which can be expensive, especially over a person’s lifetime.
 Spinal injuries can cause significant financial burdens when a person can no longer return to work and needs to pay caretakers.
 The cost of caring for paraplegia or quadriplegia can quickly add up to 2 million dollars over a person’s lifetime. it can be difficult for families to pay for long-term care.
 Bringing a personal injury lawsuit with the help of a Massachusetts spinal cord injury lawyer and Wakefield paralysis injury lawyer is one way to recover enough compensation to pay for your or your loved one’s care.

 Severe Burns and Road Rash

 When a motorcyclist is thrown off of his or her motorcycle in an accident, the friction of the pavement against his or her skin can cause severe road rash.
 Additionally, if there is a fire at the accident scene, a motorcyclist might experience severe burns.
-Burns are notoriously painful, and second or third-degree burns put a patient at risk of infection and long-term complications.
+Burn injuries are notoriously painful, and second or third-degree burns put a patient at risk of infection and long-term complications.
 Severe burns in road rash may require extensive treatment, including skin grafts, which can leave someone in the hospital for months on end.
 Severe road rash cases cause all or most of a person’s skin to be scraped off, and debris from the accident and roadside can enter a person’s body, putting them at risk of infection.
 Again, even motorcyclists to wear all of the required safety gear are still at risk of road rash and severe burns; If you suffered burns in a motorcycle accident, contact Massachusetts burn injury lawyer John J. Sheehan for a free consultation about your options.